Atahanerbas/atahanerbas.github.io/README.md

-#  <p align="center"> ATOLOGICA
+# <p align="center"> KAYSERI MANTIGI

 ## Who am I?
 Atahan.
-I am interested in everything related to logic or philosophy.
+I am interested in everything related to logic or philosophy (inclusive disjunction).
 I share my life with a cat, her name is Nacho Beybi.

 ## Who am I officially?
 Currently I am a PhD candidate at the Institute of Philosophy at KU Leuven under the supervision of Lorenz Demey and Stef Frijters.
 My PhD project is titled the philosophy of logical geometry.
 I draw Aristotelian diagrams.